Olical/conjure/CONTRIBUTING.md

 You can run `scripts/docker.sh` to drop into a fresh Ubuntu based Neovim environment with Conjure pre-installed from your working directory.
 This can be used to verify your changes in a clean room environment.

-## Mise

-I'm beginning to experiment with [mise](https://mise.jdx.dev/) to manage some development dependencies.
-I'll probably eventually replace the makefile with it since I'm really happy with mise as a general development workflow tool.

-It's not essential right now, but it might make your time in the Conjure repo a little easier in the future.
-I also think it's a fantastic tool that's worth playing with.

 ## Branches

 Contrary to old versions of Conjure, we now simply work on branches that target the `main` branch, I no longer use the `develop` staging branch and we can consider that obsolete just like the `master` branch.